Rum (film)

 Rum (Verdict) is a 2017 Indian Tamil language horror comedy thriller film written and directed by Sai Bharath.
 Featuring Hrishikesh, Vivek, Narain, Sanchita Shetty and Miya in the lead roles, the film's score and soundtrack is composed by Anirudh Ravichander.
 The film began production during early 2016 and was released on 17 February 2017.

 Plot

-Film starts with Shiva and his gang visits a bungalow.
-They experience spooky incidents in the haunted bungalow.
+The film starts with two men enter a haunted bungalow and gets killed by a mysterious force.
+The story then shifts to Shiva who along with his thief gang stole some expensive stones which was going to be displayed in hyderabad museum.
+While fleeing the gang is blackmailed by a police officer Thomas.
+To hide from Thomas the gang hides in a bungalow in the forest.
+After entering the house the gang experience paranormal activity.
+One of their members Nepali turns out to be Thomas's man who informs him about the gangs whereabouts.
+Nepali gets killed by the ghost.
+Thomas seeks help from a paranormal investigator who ask him to get a mercury stone to save him from the ghosts.
+Shiva, his girlfriend Riya and Raj see a flashback which reveal Thomas's men including Nepali, killing a young boy and an old man, while Thomas raped and murdered Thulasi in the same bungalow.
+As Shiva and his gang escape from the bungalow, Thomas gets killed by the ghosts.
+The film ends with Shiva, Riya, Raj and Kural having a vacation and selling the stolen gems.

 Cast

 Production

 The film began pre-production works during October 2015, with composer Anirudh Ravichander revealing that he would work on a film titled Rum directed by Sai Bharath and starring his cousin, Hrishikesh, in the lead role.
 The project was announced to be funded by All in Pictures, while the director stated that it would be a "horror-heist film".
 After completing a course in filmmaking in Canada, Sai Bharath had finished the script three years prior to the beginning of the shoot.
 He had approached Hrishikesh, who was looking to appear in his first lead role, after playing a supporting role in Velaiilla Pattadhari (2014).
 In February 2016, the film's first look poster was unveiled, with Sanchita Shetty and Miya revealed as the film's lead actresses.
 Narain, Vivek and Amzath Khan were also announced to be playing supporting roles in the film.
 The title Rum was revealed by the makers to be an ancient Tamil word meaning "verdict", rather than the alcohol as widely presumed.
 The shoot of the film began in February 2016 in Chennai and was finished by June 2016.
 During May 2016, the team shot for a fast-paced gaana song titled "Peiyo Phobilia" in a dense forest in Padappai and set up a campsite on location.
 The final schedule for the film began on 1 June 2016 and carried on for fifteen days until completion.